contigen/non.geist/README.md

 # non.geist

-A package to use Vercelʼs [Geist font](https://vercel.com/font)－ Sans & Mono, for non-Next.js projects.
+A package to use Vercelʼs typefaces, [Geist](https://vercel.com/font)－ Sans & Mono, for non-Next.js projects.

 ## The Why